harsha-commit/daws-terraform-practice/expense-project/v9/task.md

-- Create Elastic IP
+- Create peering, only if user needs it
-- Create NAT Gateway in Public subnet (one subnet is enough for demo)
+- If user selects peering required and doesn't give target vpc id, then choose default vpc
-- Create route table for each subnet and attach to subnets
+- Use auto accept (for same accounts, for demo) for accepting default vpc
-  - Public points to 0.0.0.0/o via IGW
+- DB Subnet group